 Financial instruments are measured using amortized cost, with the effective interest rate method used to determine interest revenue or expenses.
-Transaction costs incurred on the acquisition of financial instruments are expensed as incurred, and are amortized using the straight-line method over the life of the instrument.
+Transaction costs incurred on the acquisition of financial instruments are amortized using the straight-line method over the life of the instrument.

-The purchase and sale of cash equivalents and investments are accounted for using tradedate accounting.
+The purchase and sale of cash equivalents and investments are accounted for using trade-date accounting.
 The Corporation does not use foreign currency contracts or any other type of derivative financial instruments for trading or speculative purposes.

-g) Future accounting pronouncements
+h) Future accounting pronouncements

-These standards and amendments were not effective for the year ended December 31, 2023, and have therefore not been applied in preparing these financial statements.
+These standards and amendments were not effective for the year ended December 31, 2024 and have therefore not been applied to these financial statements.
 Management is currently assessing the impact of the following accounting standards updates on the future financial statements.

-- (i) PS 3400 Revenue establishes a single framework to categorize revenue to enhance the consistency of revenue recognition and its measurement.
-This standard is effective for fiscal years beginning on or after April 1, 2023 (the first effective year for the Corporation being the year ending December 31, 2024). - (ii) Public Sector Guideline 8 Purchased Intangibles allows public sector entities to recognize intangibles purchased through an exchange transaction.
-This guideline is effective for fiscal years beginning on or after April 1, 2023 (the first effective year for the Corporation being the year ending December 31, 2024). - (iii) PS 1202 Financial Statement Presentation was approved in March 2023.
+- (i) PS 1202 Financial Statement Presentation was approved in March 2023.
 This standard supersedes PS 1201 - Financial Statement Presentation and covers a new conceptual framework and reporting model.
 Prior period amounts would need to be restated to conform to the presentation requirements for comparative financial information.
-This standard is effective for fiscal years beginning on or after April 1, 2026 (the first effective year for the Corporation being the year ending December 31, 2027).
+This standard is effective for fiscal years beginning on or after April 1, 2026 (the first effective year for the Corporation being the year ending December 31, 2027). - (ii) PS 3251 Employee Benefits will replace PS 3250 Retirement Benefits and PS 3255 - Post-employment Benefits, Compensated Absences and Termination Benefits.
+The proposed section is currently undergoing discussions where further changes are expected as a result of the re-exposure comments.
+Effective date is currently not determined.